devacom/buildroid/README.md

 nghttp2

-This tool has configured to make cross compiling using this variable.
+This tool has configured to make cross compiling using this variables.

 TOOLCHAIN=/android-toolchain

 CROSS_SYSROOT=$TOOLCHAIN/sysroot

 PATH=$TOOLCHAIN/bin:$PATH

 That mean the installed binary or lib will be found in /android-toolchain/sysroot